COPING WITH RISING COSTS

-Everyone’s feeling the squeeze now, and while household bills continue to climb, many of us will be trying to cut back on day-to-day spending.
+As proud pioneers of real-life lending, we recognise that things can sometimes be tough.
+Right now, everyone's feeling the squeeze.
+And while household bills continue to climb, many of you will be trying to cut back on day-to-day spending.

 An accurate budget is one of the best tools to help take control of your spending.
 Budgeting doesn’t have to mean cutting back - it’s more about seeing where you might be able to save money.
 Drawing up a weekly or monthly budget could help you get your finances in order.